 Good for doing research, better options out there

-You can use SuperMoney to research lending companies and offers before choosing a personal loan.
+Should you use SuperMoney to do research before choosing a debt relief loan?
+Sure, why not?
 You'll get valuable information that might help you pick a loan and a lender that's right for you.
-But, compared with other loan referral services, SuperMoney doesn't have a reputation that's as well-established.
+Compared with other lenders, however, SuperMoney doesn't have a reputation that's as well-established.
 Plus, many of their lending partners are also referral platforms, which could have you jumping through all of the same hoops a second time.
 SuperMoney is good - but not quite great.
-We hope to see continued progress from them in the personal loan marketplace.
+We hope to see continued progress from them in the loans marketplace in the future.

 If you're facing an ever-increasing pile of "past due" notices, threatening letters from the IRS, and credit card statements where you're barely paying the interest, you're not alone.
 With unemployment rates reaching record highs, more people are struggling to make ends meet.
 The average American carries over $90,000 in debt, from student loans to mortgages, and it's easy to get in over your head.